maikelroennau/lexical_analyzer/README.md

 # Lexical Analyzer

-A simple implementation of a lexical analyser using graphs.
+A simple implementation of a lexical analyser using an automaton built with graphs.